ArvindkiranSP/ArvindkiranSP/README.md

 - 👋 Hi, I’m @ArvindkiranSP
 - 👀 I’m interested in software developer
-- 🌱 I’m currently learning dotnet
+- 🌱  I’m currently working on DotNet Projects
 - 💞️ I’m looking to collaborate on new project
-- 📫 How to reach me arvindkiransp@gmail,com
+- 📫 How to reach me arvindkiransp@gmail.com

 <!---
 ArvindkiranSP/ArvindkiranSP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.